 Cultural Control on Ornamentals

 Plants should be kept as healthy as possible to reduce the chance of scale infestation.
 Plants under stress are more susceptible to armored scale infestations.
 Maintain plant vigor, but do not over-fertilize trees and shrubs, as this can lead to increased scale problems.
 Fertilize trees and shrubs approximately mid-March along the coast or April 1st in the upstate with a slow-release tree & shrub fertilizer.
-Use an azalea and camellia fertilizer for acid-loving plants.
+Use an azalea and camellia fertilizer for plants that require acidic soil.
 Follow fertilizer label directions for rate.

 Water trees and shrubs as needed during periods of no rainfall, which is usually no more than weekly during the growing season and monthly during the winter.
 The rate of irrigation water should be 1” per application.
 Mulch plants out as far as the drip line of the branches at 3” deep to conserve soil moisture.
 Do not use weed killers, such as weed and feed products, beneath the canopy of trees and shrubs, as this will add another stress factor to the plants.